Gain access to personalized product screening, the best pricing, rewards, and more!

 Applications are most effective when the plant is young and actively growing, before flower or seed production.

-Since this weed does grow well in cool weather and goes completely dormant in winter there are no herbicides recommended for cool-seasoned turf.
+Since this weed grows well in cool weather and goes completely dormant in winter, no herbicides are recommended for cool-seasoned turf.

 Step 1: Mix and Apply Celsius WG

-Determine how much Celsius WG Herbicide to use by measuring the square footage of the treamtent area.
-To do this, measure the length and width of the treatment area in feet then multiply them together (length X width = square footage).
+Determine how much Celsius WG Herbicide to use by measuring the square footage of the treatment area.
+Measure the length and width of the treatment area in feet, then multiply them together (length X width = square footage).

 To get rid of carpetgrass, use 0.085 oz (2.4 g) of Celsius WG Herbicide per 1 gallon of water per 1,000 sq. ft.